nvmcastanheira/nvmcastanheira.github.io/quant_projects.md

 layout: single
 ---

-# Quant Projects

 Welcome to my Quant Projects page!
-Here you can find some of the projects I've worked on, complete with descriptions, images, and links to their respective GitHub repositories.
+Here you can find some of the projects I've worked on.
+Most of these are simply back-testing of some strategies I've developed.
+Some will have live results in the future, but unless otherwise stated, these are all simulations from past years.

 ## Project Template